tastembekov/imunify360-doc-test/docs/dashboard/README.md

 ![](/images/remove_server_popup.png)

-Click _Confirm_ to remove the server or click _Cancel_ to close the pop-up.
+Click _Confirm_ to remove the server.
+To close the pop-up, click _Cancel_.

 ::: tip Note
 You cannot remove the server with the Imunify360 instance installed.